SACC Chicago has 14 Board Directors, three Honorary Directors, one Executive Director and one Intern. The Board meetings are held once per month.

 Gunn grew up in southern Sweden and earned a Master’s degree in Home Economics from the University of Gothenburg where she lived before moving to Chicago.
 She now resides in the Libertyville area with her husband.
 She has two children and two grandchildren.
 She enjoys travelling, interior decorating and gardening.
 She also enjoys sailing as well as other outdoor activities.

 Maria Loew started at SACC Chicago in January 2021.
-She brings with her a network of Swedish-American business contacts from her years as a consultant at the Swedish Trade Council and most recently as a board member of SWEA Chicago.
+She brings with her a network of Swedish-American business contacts from her years as a consultant at the Swedish Trade Council (now Business Sweden) and most recently as a board member of SWEA Chicago.

 Maria was the Head of Operations for Chicago-based events company Proxfinity and set up the San Francisco office for the Swedish company Intermezzon, which develops digital education software.
 Originally from Jönköping, Maria started her career at Husqvarna AB before moving to the United States in 1988.